 Accent Reduction Training according to Wikipedia is, “a form of systematic speech training that seeks to reduce the prominence of a person’s accent as well as adopting a new speech accent.”
 In other words, it’s a way to learn how to speak English clearly and with a reduced accent.

 There are many reasons why someone might want to undergo this type of training.
-Perhaps you’re looking for a job in America, an English-speaking country, or you want to be able to communicate more effectively with such language.
+Perhaps you’re looking for a job in America, an English-speaking country, or you want to be able to communicate more effectively with such a language.

 In a nutshell, it’s a type of speech therapy that helps non-native speakers reduce their accents.
 This can be done through a variety of methods, including English pronunciation exercises and listening to audio recordings.
 The goal is to help you learn how to pronounce words correctly, and ultimately, to sound fluent.